apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     The client disconnected before the complete object was sent.

 ``ERR_CONNECT_FAIL``
-    Traffic Server could not reach the origin server.
+    |TS| could not reach the origin server.

 ``ERR_DNS_FAIL``
     The Domain Name Server (DNS) could not resolve the origin server name, or no DNS could be reached.

 ``ERR_INVALID_REQ``
-    The client HTTP request was invalid.
-(Traffic Server forwards requests with unknown methods to the origin server.)
+    The client HTTP request was invalid. (|TS| forwards requests with unknown methods to the origin server.)

 ``ERR_READ_TIMEOUT``
-    The origin server did not respond to Traffic Server's request within the timeout interval.
+    The origin server did not respond to |TS|'s request within the timeout interval.

 ``ERR_PROXY_DENIED``